gwuah/afrocheck/README.md

 # afrocheck

-:love: a tiny python script to check if @afrohacker still follows me on twitter
+:heart: a tiny python script to check if @afrohacker still follows me on twitter